kokkos/kokkos-comm/docs/api/core.rst

    :param h: A handle to the execution space and transport mechanism.
    :param rv: The Kokkos view where the received data will be stored.
    :param src: The source rank from which to receive data.
-   :param tag: The message tag to identify the communication.

    :return: A request object of type `Req<TRANSPORT>` representing the non-blocking receive operation.